 If you’ve been keeping your code, content, and UX up to date, you’ve already seen that the only thing that has changed is the way we serve this experience to different devices, through robots and voice commands.

 If you were to think of your overall marketing plan as a workout, SEO would be one of the exercises that you would want to do daily.
 On its own, it can make you stronger, but when tied to other exercises (i.e., tactics and strategies) SEO has an even bigger impact.

 Now, more than ever, SEO should be thought of a daily exercise that you do – not just that “thing” you think about for a few days or weeks following January 1.

 Eli Schwartz / Director of Marketing, SurveyMonkey

-SEO in 2018 is the process of increasing organic traffic by creating content and optimizing webpages that match what search engine users are seeking.
+SEO is the process of increasing organic traffic by creating content and optimizing webpages that match what search engine users are seeking.
 Search engine algorithms are closer than ever to mimicking a human understanding of query intent based on artificial intelligence; therefore the focus of all aspects of SEO need to be biased toward users with an emphasis on relevancy, quality, and engagement.

 Chris Sherman / Partner & VP, Third Door Media

 SEO means exactly what it meant in 1997, right about the time I started writing about it.
 Easily expressed: Creating good, readable, content that people feel compelled to share (a definition just as frustrating now to those who want overcomplicated answers as it was 20 years ago).

 Of course, today there are additional, finer mechanical nuances that need to be addressed.
 But these can be handled by competent technicians – no special magic involved, just a journeyman’s practical knowledge and skill applied to make sure everything is in compliance with the current set of “rules.”